KafayatAkinwande/Product-Performance-And-User-Journey-Analysis/README.md

 - Expand email product campaigns - Increase frequency of emails featuring specific products with "Add to Cart" CTAs.
 Direct-to-cart users have already self-qualified their interest.
 - Increase social media product tagging - Tag more products in Instagram/Facebook posts, creating shoppable content that bypasses product pages

+### 5.b Activation Rate

+#### Scale Direct-to-Cart Acquisition Channels (12% Activation Rate)
+- Direct-to-Cart users activate at 12%, more than double Traditional Browsers at 5%.
+Growing this segment from 2.5% to 5% of traffic delivers disproportionate activation gains.
+This can be achieved by expanding **email product campaigns**, **increasing social commerce product tagging**, and **implementing influencer affiliate program**.
+- Expected impact : A growth in Direct-to-Cart segment from 40K to 80K users monthly,  at 12% activation = 9,600 activated users vs current 4,900 : A 4,700 incremental activations resulting in additional revenue.

+#### Optimize First-Hour Conversion Experience
+- 80% of Day 0 purchases occur within 1 hour of first arrival.
+This impulse window represents the highest-conversion opportunity but also the highest-friction risk.
+This can be optimised through the **implementation of exit-intent intervention**, **reduced checkout friction**, **optimized mobile experience**.
+- Expected impact Increasing Day 0 conversion rate by 10% (from 80% to 88% of 7-day activations concentrated on Day 0) = 5,800